enhance-dev/enhance-image/readme.md

 # enhance-image

+**This is a pre-release version of the Enhance image component and is not intended for production usage.**

-This is an initial pass at [the proposed Enhance image component](https://github.com/enhance-dev/enhance.dev/pull/115).
+An initial pass at [the proposed Enhance image component](https://github.com/enhance-dev/enhance.dev/pull/115).
 This first version uses a simpler API than the one specified in the linked proposal, in order to get this component functional for internal projects.
-We’ll reexamine the desired API for end users in the new year.
+We’ll reexamine the desired API for end users at a later date.

 ## Usage